 We’re not big on rules, extra charges, or telling you what to do.
 We just want you to enjoy your time here, whatever that means to you.
-We also don’t think that this is special – making rules is a lot of work, and we don’t quite know why so many resorts do it.
+We also don’t think that this is special – making and enforcing rules is a lot of work, and we don’t quite know why so many resorts do it.

-We love stories – whether that’s helping you build the story of a new family tradition, or looking back on the story of our 100-something year old resort.
+We love stories – whether that’s helping you build the story of a new family cottage resort tradition, or looking back on the story of our 100-something year old legacy.
 Each crooked floor, wonky electrical circuit, and reversed faucet tells us about a different time at the resort.
 Most importantly, the structural and electrical engineers tell us the story that it’s all safe, just interesting.

 Who are our guests?

 Our guests are great!
 They’re fun people looking for a lovely lakeside vacation, anywhere from a night in the off-season to 2 weeks every summer.
 They come for the warm hospitality, the fantastic view, and the easygoing perspective.
 They understand that we’re not perfect, and are happy to trade corporate scripts and policies for staff that genuinely care, acres of mowed lawns for wildflowers, and cookie-cutter guestrooms for hours spent having fun, outside their room.

 “What about…” Here are answers to a few questions we get quite often: